Micky Hazard

 Michael Hazard (born 5 February 1960) is an English football coach and former professional footballer.

 He played as a central midfielder notably in the top flight for Tottenham Hotspur and Chelsea.
-He also played in the Football League for Portsmouth and Swindon Town.
+He also played in the Football League for Portsmouth, Feyenoord in the Netherlands on loan, and Swindon Town.
 His second spell with Spurs brought numerous appearances in the Premier League.

 Following retirement, he had a brief spell at Crystal Palace and later had a three-year spell as manager of non-league side Hadley.

 Playing career

 Growing up in Sunderland, Hazard began playing football with his friends and later joining his local school team.
 During one of these matches, he was spotted by a scout from London-based club Tottenham Hotspur but was too young to be offered a trial.

 He was initially invited to train with Spurs when aged 14 and continued to have week-long sessions with the club until, aged 16, he moved to London to join the youth squad as an apprentice.
 Prone to bouts of homesickness, Hazard ran home six times during the next two years until finally settling at the club.

 Hazard signed a professional contract with Spurs and made his League debut in a 3–0 victory versus Everton on 19 April 1980 aged 20.
 He was a member of the Tottenham side that won the 1982 FA Cup and UEFA Cup in 1984, where his crosses led to goals in both legs of the final against Anderlecht.

 Hazard was transferred to Chelsea in September 1985 for £300,000 and would remain at the club for the next five years, one of the team that won the 1986 Full Members Cup Final.
 He moved to Portsmouth in January 1990 before signing for Swindon Town in September 1990 for £130,000.

 Hazard became an influential player in Swindon's play-off winning season of 1992–93 under Glenn Hoddle which saw them promoted to the Premier League.
 He was sold back to Tottenham in November 1993 for £50,000, where he would stay until his retirement on 23 April 1995.